Embedded Spectral Descriptors: Learning the point-wise correspondence metric via Siamese neural networks: Method

 The neural network then takes the pairs of spectral descriptors and updates its coefficients as a result of training.
 For the optimization, we found no significant difference between different types of optimization methods, but we found the Adam optimizer \cite{kingma2014adam} performs well in general.
 For the learning rate we used initially 0.015 and let it exponentially decay by a factor of 0.9999 for each of the training steps.
 The objective of the optimization is to maximize the margin between non-matching pairs.
 This can be achieved by minimizing the sum of the following error terms over all training samples $k$.

-where $(f_k, g_k)$ are the $k$-th pair, $y_k$ is a Boolean value indicating the correspondence, $D(\cdot)$ is an embedding derived from the Siamese branch, and $\max (\cdot, \cdot)$ is a function comparing two values and returning the larger number.
-The constant $C$ is the minimum margin value between the non-matching pairs, and we set $C=5$.
+where $(f_k, g_k)$ are the $k$-th pair, $y_k$ is a Boolean value indicating the correspondence, $C>0$ is the margin. $D(\cdot)$ is an embedding derived from the Siamese branch, and $\max (\cdot, \cdot)$ is a function comparing two values and returning the larger number.
+Theoretically, the objective function must try to separate non-matching pairs apart as far as possible in the feature space.
+Practically, the margin is set to $C=5$ instead of an unreasonably large number to achieve numerical stability.

 Here, one practical consideration that needs to be done for the selection of the Boolean value $y_k$ is that even the non-matching pairs might have a highly similar geometry.
 For instance, a point on the left thumb would probably be highly similar in geometry with a point on the right thumb.
 However, they are technically non-matching pair.
 If such cases happen in the training dataset, it may confuse the neural network since it is a sort of conflicting example.
 In this reason, instead of setting $y_k$ strictly either 0 or 1, we set some random value between 0 to 0.2 for the non matching pairs.
 The correct matching pairs are still kept to $y_k=1$.